meghdadFar/wordview/README.rst

 |Python 3.9|

-``wordview`` is a Python package for Exploratory Data Analysis (EDA) and Feature Extraction for text.
+Wordview is a Python package for Exploratory Data Analysis (EDA) and Feature Extraction for text.
-``wordview``\ ’s Python API is open-source and available under the `MIT license <https://en.wikipedia.org/wiki/MIT_License>`__.
-We, however, offer a framework on top of ``wordview`` for enterprise use under a commercial license.
+Wordview's Python API is open-source and available under the `MIT license <https://en.wikipedia.org/wiki/MIT_License>`__.
+We, however, offer a framework on top of Wordview for enterprise use under a commercial license.
 See this page for more information about this framework.